rafarmerjr1/security_tools/MicroAPI_w_DB/readme.md

 Useful for offensive operations - specifically XSS or any other attack path that can induce HTTP requests from a victim web server.
 The database and POST request routing are configured to accept usernames and user tokens/cookies, and store them locally in a database for future use.

-With some slight tweaks, can also be used to conduct various kinds of webscraping.
+With some slight changes, can also be used to conduct various kinds of webscraping.

 Malicious JS files not included in repo currently.